From 1st March 2022, all our patients with an online account are able to view new entries in their health records from this date onwards.

 For patients who already have access to their health records, there will be no change.

-Please note.
-If you have online access but do not wish to see your records online (you may have safeguarding concerns or are worried about someone accessing this coercively) please let us know by emailing firstname.lastname@example.org and we can switch this off manually for you.
+If you have online access but do not wish to see your records online (you may have safeguarding concerns or are worried about someone accessing this coercively) please speak to a member of staff, complete the opt out form at reception or email us firstname.lastname@example.org

-Westbourne Medical Centre worked as a pilot site with NHS England and many other GP practices went live with access to medical records online on 1st February 2023.
+Westbourne Medical Centre worked as a pilot site with NHS England and other GP practices went live with access to medical records online on 1st February 2023 or 31st October 2023.

 For more information: